Skip to main content

 Popular posts from this blog

-HTML BASICS : CLASS 103
+HTML BASICS : CLASS 105

-Hello and welcome to the third in a series of beginner level classes for web developers.
-In the previous lesson (see here ), we learned about the paragraph and list tags.
-At this point the code in your my_site.html file should look like this: <!DOCTYPE html> <html> <head> <title></title> </head> <body> <h2>NASA | JPL</h2> <h1>ON A MISSION</h1> <h4>PODCAST</h4> <p>A new podcast from NASA</p> <ul> <li>Arrival</li> <li>We Are the World</li> <li>Worlds of Wonder</li> </ul> <ol> <li>NASA is cool...
+Hello and welcome to the 5th lesson in a series of HTML for beginners tutorials.
+In this tutorial, we shall; modify the size of the image we inserted in the previous lesson learn how to add links in our website.
+At this point, your my_site.html file should have the following code in it. <!DOCTYPE html> <html> <head> <title></title> </head> <body> <h2>NASA | JPL</h2> <h1>ON A MISSION</h1> <h4>PODCAST</h4> <p>A new podcast from NASA</p> <ul> <li>Arrival</li> <li>We Are the World</li> <li>Worlds of Wonder</li> </ul> <ol> ...